 Port forwarding is a work-around that lets you insert a permanent entry in that address translation table that your wi-fi hub maintains.
 Your port forwarding record will give your computer on the home network a permanent identity on the internet.

 Your computer’s IP address can’t change once it has been advertised in a system such as Call of Duty or a torrent tracker file.
 If you rely on being able to access the files on your computer from your mobile device while you are away on vacation or operating your own small business outside the house, the app on your phone needs to be set up with the address of your home computer that won’t change.

 Implementing port forwarding

 Port forwarding has to be set up on your router.
-Unfortunately, the exact instructions to do that are different according to the brand of WiFi hub that you have because the menu structure is slightly different on each model.
-However, the outline of what you need to do is set up an entry in your hub’s NAT table that will not change and will not get deleted.
+Unfortunately, the exact instructions to do that are different according to the brand of wi-fi hub that you have.
+This is because the menu structure is slightly different on each model.
+However, in all cases the aim is to set up an entry in your hub’s NAT table that will not change and will not get deleted.

 In the example of computers A, B, and C above, you will notice that there are different entries in the NAT table for different types of activities.
 This is a security advantage because it means that traffic will still be blocked from getting into your computer unless it is of a protocol that you allow to connect.
 However, it does mean that you need to set up port forwarding records for each type of activity.

 The distribution of your permanent address for specific traffic will be handled by the application that you use for sharing activities.
 For example, eMule will block you if you don’t set up port forwarding, but that issue is managed through the eMule client that you run on your computer.
 Similarly, if you have Skype, the Skype app will sort out letting those on your contact list have the IP address and port number combo that gets through your router.